YutingLi0606/SURE/README.md

-# 📝 SURE (CVPR 2024)
+# 📝 SURE (CVPR 2024 & ECCV 2024 OOD-CV Challenge Winner)

-Pytorch implementation of paper "SURE: SUrvey REcipes for building reliable and robust deep networks"
+### Introduction
+This is the official implementation of our CVPR 2024 paper *"SURE: SUrvey REcipes for building reliable and robust deep networks".* Our recipes are powerful tools in addressing real-world challenges, such as long-tailed classification, learning with noisy labels, data corruption and out-of-distribution detection.
+If you find this repo useful, please give it a star ⭐ and consider citing our paper.
+Thank you.

 [![arXiv](https://img.shields.io/badge/arXiv-2403.00543-red.svg)](https://openaccess.thecvf.com/content/CVPR2024/papers/Li_SURE_SUrvey_REcipes_for_building_reliable_and_robust_deep_networks_CVPR_2024_paper.pdf)
 [![Winner](https://img.shields.io/badge/Winner-ECCV%202024%20OOD--CV%20Challenge-yellow?style=flat)](https://www.ood-cv.org/challenge.html)